Thursday June 24, 2021

 Jacqueline Kennedy Onassis was diagnosed with cancer in January 1994.
 She signed a will in the New York offices of a large law firm on March 22, 1994.
 She passed away just two months later on May 19 at the age of 64.

 Because a will is a public document, her will is available on the internet.
-In the will she remembered family members, several friends and planned to make a substantial transfer to a charitable lead trust.
-However, because the children received the family personal property and promptly sold the items for the unexpectedly large sum of $35,000,000, the residue of the estate was used to pay the estate taxes on this large transfer of value to children and the charitable trust was not funded.
+In the will she remembered family members and several friends and planned to make a substantial transfer to a charitable lead trust.
+However, because her two children received the family personal property and promptly sold the items for the unexpectedly large sum of $35,000,000, the residue of the estate was used to pay the estate taxes on this large transfer of value to children and the charitable trust was not funded.

 Bing Crosby passed away on October 14, 1977, with a trust.
 When his first wife Dixie Lee passed away from cancer in 1952, she had a will that transferred her separate and community property.
 Bing Crosby was very upset that his financial circumstances were disclosed to the public through the probate process.
 After marrying his second wife Kathryn, Crosby created a number of trusts for the children from his first marriage, for Kathryn and for children from his second marriage.
 He greatly appreciated the privacy benefit of creating a living trust.